BrunoPDRS/BrunoPDRS/README.md

 # Here's some info about me:
 I love using codes to help me solve my day-by-day problems.

 I'm currently enrolled on a Computer Science BTech graduation and working my way to become a Software Developer.

-I'm also a FullStack Development Student at Trybe and an Alumni at Rocketseat's GoStack bootcamp (both of which you can find more info about on my linkedin) :computer:
+I'm also a FullStack Development Student at Trybe and an Alumni at Rocketseat's GoStack bootcamp (both of which you can find more info about on my linkedin **LINK AT THE END**) :computer:

 Always enthusiastic and constantly learning and improving! :chart_with_upwards_trend: